marcolenci/dai-dinamici.github.io/archetypes/dai-seminars.md

 speaker = ""
 seminar = "" # Seminar title
 affiliation = ""
-# The three " are for multiline comments
+# The three " are for multiline parts.
+Omitted abstract and date will produce TBA in the page
 abstract = """

 """